A Review of the Best Pulse Oximeters for Hospitals

 • It’s good for continuous monitoring.

-• It’s versatile as you can use it for adults, pediatric, and neonatal.
+• It’s versatile, as you can use it for adult, pediatric, and neonatal patients.

 • Your data is safe as it offers password protection.